 Laura Kalambokidis: Thank you.

-Laura Kalambokidis: I've done some research on looking at tax incentives for business development.
-I do within public sector economics.
+Laura Kalambokidis: I've done some research on looking at tax incentives for business development I do within public sector economics.
 My main area of research is tax policy.
-I'm always looking at state tax policy and as the state economist, this is how these things are closely integrated as state economist.
+I'm always looking at state tax policy, and as the state economist, this is how these things are closely integrated as the state economist.
 My main role is to forecast the state's economy and then forecast tax revenues for the state.